tgroshon/criticalgamemastery.com/src/content/posts/july-article-world-building-part-1.md

 * What is bringing your adventures together?
 * What is the point of the adventurers meeting and what is the end goal of their quest?
 * Do they know what the end is, or is it simply a distraction to hide the real ending?
+* What mood or atmosphere can I enforce that will hammer home my central theme?
+* What characters can my players meet to get a sample of the minor, regional themes that shape the dynamics and tone of my world?

 Using the launchpoint, or the Stage, of the story as a foundation to build the world itself seems backwards in theory.
-In practice, however, it helps anchor the world in the relevant details that are shown to the players without the details becoming tedious, needless, or boring.
+In practice, however, it helps anchor the world in the relevant details that are shown to the players without making the details tedious, needless or boring.

 It Doesn’t Have to be Perfect
 -----------------------------